okrauskopf/Flsun_V400/README.md

+## TLDR

+Steps to change some settings from Flsuns's stock V400 settings in Cura to reduce nozzle crashing into filament and layer shifts.
+Main changes are infill changed to Gyroid + Combing off + Slightly higher Z hop + Info on how to calibrate flow by setting BOTH E-steps and slicer filament flow correctly.
+All these are crucial.

+## Instructions

 1 - Download and install the <a href=https://ultimaker.com/software/ultimaker-cura>__latest__ version of Cura</a>.
 You don't need to use any Cura version from the Flsun V400 USB stick.